-Jeremy Lin, Era of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season
+Jeremy Lin, Era Of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season

-Jeremy Lin could be about to embark on the sequel to the era of ‘Linsanity.
+Jeremy Lin could be about to embark on the sequel to the era of “Linsanity.”

 Bleacher Report projects the Brooklyn Nets veteran point guard as one of the NBA’s five breakout point guards for the 2017-18 season.